Lifetime ISAs explained: get a 25% bonus

 Using a Lifetime ISA for retirement

-Which ultimately means there’s little difference when you’ll first be able to use your money.
+This ultimately means there’s little difference when you’ll first be able to use your money.
 Of course, unlike money held in a pension, you can access cash in a LISA earlier if you wish – you’ll just have to pay that penalty.

-The other key difference to a pension is that with a LISA all the money is tax free when you use it, as opposed to just 25% with pensions.
+The other key difference to a pension is that with a LISA all the money is tax-free when you use it, as opposed to just 25% with pensions.

 However it will count towards your estate when inheritance tax is calculated, and it will also be included as savings if you ever need to claim benefits.

-Where LISAs and pensions are the same is the bonus – at least for basic rate taxpayers.
+Where Lifetime ISAs and pensions are the same is the bonus – at least for basic rate taxpayers.
 Pensions are subject to something called tax relief, which basically means you don’t pay tax on your pension contributions.
 A basic rate taxpayer (earning less than £50,270 a year), will get 20% tax relief.
 This is the same as a 25% bonus:

 • £800 in a LISA will get a 25% bonus worth £200, adding up to £1,000